ray-project/ray/doc/source/rllib/checkpointing.rst

 +++++++++++++++++++++++

 The following is the structure of RLlib's components tree, showing under which name you can access a subcomponent's own checkpoint within the higher-level checkpoint.
-At the highest levet is the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` class:
+At the highest level is the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` class:

 .. code-block:: shell